aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

 Make sure that port 8080 is open in your inbound rules for your Jenkins server  EC2 Instance

 Go to http://yourinstancepublicip:8080

+Open Port 8080 from everywhere on your instance if you want to expose it to everyone during testing
 ![jankins](./images/jenkins4.png)

+Run cat /var/lib/jenkins/secrets/initialAdminPassword to get the initial login password

 ![jankins](./images/jenkins5.png)
 ![jankins](./images/jenkins6.png)